Come Inside Before It’s Finished

 And Riley, after years of building other people’s visions, needed that too.

-When Val joined her to build the herb patio, and Raven stepped into the kitchen to help, it wasn’t just work.
+When Val joined Riley to build the herb patio, and Raven stepped into the kitchen to help, it wasn’t just work.
 It was community.
 Each of them knew the weight of being invited in early.
 Each had lived seasons of being overlooked.

 This time, they were on the inside together.